shivamsharmatech/portfolYOU/_posts/2022-02-18-burp-suite.md

 ### 5. **Sequencer**
-Sequencer is a tool that checks the quality of randomness in an application's session tokens or other important data items that are intended to be unpredictable, such as anti-CSRF tokens, password reset tokens, and many more.
+A sequencer is a tool that checks the quality of randomness in an application's session tokens or other important data items that are intended to be unpredictable, such as anti-CSRF tokens, password reset tokens, and many more.
 This tool consists of three tabs, that are:

 - Live Capture
 - Manual Load